sudo-g/Matilda/readme.md

 #Build configuration
 This project is built using the CCS toolchain.
 CCS 6.x is recommended.

+It is recommended you create a new workspace for this project.
+This project should be imported by selecting 'Existing CCS Projects into Workspace' under the import menu.
+Other Matador components may also be imported into this workspace.

 This project uses TI-RTOS 1.21 (do not use newer versions).
 The TI-RTOS 1.21 CCS add-on must be installed in order for this project to build.
 Download the plugin from [here](http://software-dl.ti.com/dsps/dsps_public_sw/sdo_sb/targetcontent/mcusdk/index.html).